philcali/robot-vision/README.md

 # Robot Vision Control

-Robot Vision Control (RVC) allows Chrome browsers to control a host machine the same way one might would through applications like RDP or VNC.
+Robot Vision Control (RVC) allows Chrome browsers to control a host machine the same way one would through applications like RDP or VNC.

 ## Requirements